How to Combine a Retinol With AHAs or BHAsJanuary 18, 2023

 Is It Safe to Use an AHA or BHA if You’re Using Retinol?

 “If your skin has already adjusted to the retinol — whether prescription or over-the-counter — meaning no visible signs of redness or scaling, then yes, it is safe to use a mild exfoliator,” says Dr. Lain.
 “I would recommend starting with a cleanser containing either lipo-hydroxy acid (LHA) or lactic acid (an AHA) because these are the more gentle chemical exfoliating ingredients.”
+We like the SkinCeuticals LHA Cleansing Gel, which is ideal for oily, combination and acne-prone skin.

 Like all forms of exfoliation, the major risk of using a chemical exfoliator and a retinol is irritation in the form of inflammation, redness and flaking.
 “This can lead to itching and tenderness,” says Dr. Lain.